 This section describes how to install the plugin and get it working, from the first step to the last one.

-- Download the plugin (svgator.zip)
+- Download and unpack the archive (svgator.zip)

 - Activate the plugin through the ‘Plugins’ menu in WordPress